Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

 \subsection{EM algorithm}

-In several situations, when either $P$ or $n$ are large, the Gibbs sampler described in Section \ref{gibbs} could face computational bottlenecks.
-If a point estimate of model \eqref{mix_dep_gaus} is the main quantity of interest---e.g. for prediction purposes---one possibility in these high-dimensional problems is to rely on a more efficient procedure specifically designed for this goal, such as the \textsc{em} \citep{DL77}.
-The implementation of a simple \textsc{em} for a finite representation of model \eqref{mix_dep_gaus} with \textsc{lsbp} \eqref{logit_stick}--\eqref{pred}, greatly benefits from the P\'olya-Gamma data augmentation, which has analytical expectation and allows direct maximization within a Gaussian linear regression framework.
+In high-dimensional studies, the Gibbs sampler described in Section \ref{gibbs} could face computational bottlenecks.
+If a point estimate of model \eqref{mix_dep_gaus} is the main quantity of interest, for example for prediction purposes, one possibility is to rely on a more efficient procedure specifically designed for this goal, such as the \textsc{em} \citep{DL77}.
+The implementation of a simple \textsc{em} for a finite representation of model \eqref{mix_dep_gaus} under the \textsc{lsbp} prior benefits from the P\'olya-gamma data augmentation, which has analytical expectation and allows direct maximization within a Gaussian linear regression framework.
 Note that, although the \textsc{em} algorithm is commonly implemented for maximum likelihood estimation, it can be easily modified to estimate posterior modes \citep[e.g.][]{DL77}.